 Cheaper than a used car tends to be a private seller.
 You will have to pay for the vehicle outright, and you really will need to be aware of what you are buying.
 Do your due diligence and make sure you thoroughly road test the car first, and also check its registration against the DVLA database to make sure it has never been written off.

 Insurance costs are a major concern when it comes to buying a new car.
-Before agreeing to buy anything, make sure and go online and check the price of insurance on the vehicle that you are considering getting.
+Before agreeing to buy anything, make sure and search providers online such as One Sure Insurance to check the price of insurance on the vehicle that you are considering getting.

 Use a comparison website to get a broader picture of the different insurance options, and don’t rule out getting a telematics device fitted to the car in order to lower the price of your insurance.